 One of the earliest printed maps of Florida Territory, preceded only by several rare Tanner maps.
 Shows only 2 counties, Escambia and St Johns.
 Mythical St Johns river is still present, running nearly the length of the Territory.
 17x21 sheet w/text.
+Minor fold stain from the poor glue employed at the time and minor staining at the outer extremities of the text, else a nice example, substantially marked down to address the condition problems.

 Henry Charles Carey (1793-1879) was an American geography publisher and businessman.
 He was the son of Mathew Carey and carried on the family publishing company in partnership with his brother-in-law, Isaac Lea.
 Henry worked in his father’s business from a young age.
 At twelve, he managed a store selling his father’s publications.
 At fifteen, he was the firm’s financial manager.
 In 1817, he became a junior partner, which changed the company’s name to Carey & Son.